 Don’t forget to check out MakeUseOf’s ‘Free Stuff’ section.

-Motivational speaker, Maria Forleo maintains her online readership through a productivity blog.
-It is one of kind portal – not like those where traditional motivational speakers feature on big words and flamboyant speech style.
+Motivational speaker, Marie Forleo maintains her online readership through a productivity blog.
+It is of the kind portal – not like those where traditional motivational speakers feature big words and flamboyant speech styles.

-Maria’s takeaway on productivity is about sharing life experiences in an energetic mood lifting manner.
+Marie’s takeaway on productivity is about sharing life experiences in an energetic mood-lifting manner.
 Going through her blog is the metaphoric version of sipping your favorite brand of caffeine in the morning.

 Also, celebrity interviews are guaranteed from time to time.
 Mind it, they are not fake paid interviews.
-Go checkout Maria Forleo at your earliest convenience.
+Go check out Marie Forleo at your earliest convenience.

 The Rise of an Efficient, Productive Mindset